ProfPrice/llama-fs/README.md

 ## How we built it

 I, adamwbull, am a sole developer that picked up this project because I found it fascinating and thought it deserved more love beyond the quick hackathon proof-of-concept level it was at.
 I am mostly extending what the previous devs already had, adding new features (or even features that were promised but not implemented, such as Whisper support) and cleaning up code in the existing architecture.
+And, most importantly, providing easy installers for public use.

 The original team built LlamaFS on a Python backend, leveraging the Llama3 model through Groq for file content summarization and tree structuring.
 For local processing, we integrated Ollama running the same model to ensure privacy in incognito mode.
 The frontend is crafted with Electron, providing a sleek, user-friendly interface that allows users to interact with the suggested file structures before finalizing changes.